Your Rights and Responsibilities - Business & Non-Residential Customers

 Service Classification No. 13 — Large Power Substation & Transmission Service

 - Available when a customer provides all equipment necessary to take service directly from a substation having a line-side voltage of 69,000 volts or higher or at a transmission voltage of 69,000 volts or higher.

 All customers with demand exceeding 300 kW in any two of the previous 12 months and electing to purchase their electric energy requirements from Central Hudson will be billed for the market price of electricity based on hourly charges according to the Day-Ahead Locational Based Market Price as set by the New York Independent System Operator for Central Hudson, Hudson Valley, Zone G.

 COMMON NON-RESIDENTIAL GAS RATE CODES

 Service Classification No. 2 — Commercial and Industrial Rate

-- Rate codes G250 and G450 (commercial and industrial heating, water heating, and cooking customers)
+- Commercial and industrial heating, water heating, and cooking customers

 Service Classification No. 9 — Interruptible Transportation

 - A service available for the transportation of customer-owned gas to those individual customers that have the capability of transporting and consuming at one service point 35,000 Ccf or greater per year, or to those aggregated customer buying groups having the capability of transporting and consuming 50,000 Ccf or greater per year.
 Customers must agree to take service on a fully interruptible basis, and must provide and maintain necessary standby facilities for using alternate fuels during periods of interruption.